 - Nucleus: Eukaryotic cells have a well-defined nucleus where DNA (genetic material) is stored, it helps in the production of protein synthesis and ribosomes also.
 The chromosome is present inside the nucleus, which is surrounded by the nuclear envelope.
 It is a bi-lipid layer and controls the passage of ions and molecules.

-- Endoplasmic Reticulum: It transport lipids, proteins, and other materials through the cell.
+Endoplasmic Reticulum: They generate a pipeline network in the cell.
+Thus conducts the cellular metabolites to the different parts and locations of the cell.
+It transport lipids, proteins, and other materials through the cell.
 They are of two types of smooth endoplasmic reticulum and rough endoplasmic reticulum.

-- Ribosomes: Though small in size but are present in numbers, they help in protein synthesis.
+Ribosomes: Tiny but significant organelle.
+Generally present over the surface of the endoplasmic reticulum.
+They aid the protein synthesis mechanism in the cell.
 Eukaryotes have 80S ribosomes which are further divided into two subunits which are 40S and 60S (S stands for Sedverg unit).

 Key Difference Between Prokaryotic Cells and Eukaryotic Cells